+6.1.
+Slow and Slower

-[TABLE 2] 6.1 Slow and slower Extending single-user lifetimes; design to keep products in use as long as possible for their first life.
-This can be achieved through the careful selection and development of tunctionally durable materials, which retain their quality throughout an extended lite and wear appropriately for the intended time frame for use.
-If these materials can be [TABLE 2] : [TABLE 2] 6.1 Slow and slower 6.1 slow and slow and branded resale.
+Extending Single-User Lifetimes design to keep products in use as long as possible for their first life.
+This can be achieved through the careful selection and development of functionally durable materials, which retain their quality throughout an extended life and wear appropriately for the intended time frame for use.
+If these materials can be paired with design intended to last beyond the short fashion cycle and so that they have maximum uses during their time in service there could be additional benefits.
+And services which enable careful laundry and repair either through a brand or at home could additionally extend the life of the garment.